vuldin/redpanda-instruqt-day2-helm/03-day2-helm-rolling-upgrade/assignment.md

 curl -s https://api.github.com/repos/redpanda-data/helm-charts/releases | jq -r '.[].name' | grep redpanda | head -1 | tr "-" "\n" | tail -1
 ```

-The target versions for this upgrade process are the following:
+This upgrade will focused on the following target versions:

 | Component | Version |
 |-|-|
 | Redpanda | 24.2.7 |
 | Redpanda chart | 5.9.9 |

 > Note: The version used above are likely different than the latest, but we are pinning to specific version to ensure future users don't run into any unforseen issues.
-In your environment you will likely want to target upgrading to the latest available version
+In your environment you will likely want to target upgrading to the latest available version.

 Since we are currently on Redpanda 23.3.4, we will proceed with the upgrade order above, upgrading each component and finishing with upgrading Redpanda itself.
 But we will upgrade Redpanda two times: first to the latest 24.1 (24.1.17 at this time) and last to the latest 24.2 (24.2.7 at this time).